Colmanian/AuthentiKit-Trim-Calibration/README.md

 # License

-This project was written by Ian Colman for the AuthentiKit Community.
+This project was written by Ian Colman for the AuthentiKit Community, with contribution from others via GitHub.
 The AuthentiKit brand/identity is owned by Phil Hulme.

 This project is and is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license.
 Unde the terms of this license you are free to: